Texas hill country wineries

 Consider a wine club membership.

-So there are some nice perks often including priority reservations, guest passes, and festive pickup parties with live music or food pairings.
+Some of those nice perks often includes priority reservations, guest passes, and festive pickup parties with live music or food pairings.
 And of coarse, those member only areas.

-Most of these establishments are located just off main highways, with clear signs and plenty of parking, making it easy to get around and create your own self-guided tour.
+A lot of these wineries are located just off main highways, with clear signs and plenty of parking.
+That makes it easy to get around and create your own self-guided tours.

 Sip and Stay